I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

-It could be a feature, your cost structure, a technological advantage, or even a marketing advantage.
+It could be a feature, cost structure, technological advantage, or even a marketing advantage.

 Over the years, moats in the online world have slowly disappeared.

 It’s easy for anyone to copy marketing strategies these days.
-So, what’s separating you from your competition?
+What’s separating you from your competition?

 Something that works right now might not work next year.